WillForEternity/PerClassLoRA--RA8D1/docs/PROGRESS_REPORT.md

 -   **✅ Validated Learning**: A rigorous sanity check (label shuffling) was implemented, proving that the model's high accuracy comes from genuine learning, not from bugs or memorization.

--   **✅ Unified GUI Application**: A single, intuitive PyQt6 interface for the entire ML pipeline, from data collection to real-time inference.
+-   **✅ Unified GUI Application**: A single, intuitive PyQt6 interface for the entire data processing pipeline, from data collection to real-time inference.

 -   **✅ Live Training Log Viewer**: The training page streams log output directly from the C training executable, providing immediate feedback.